mixxxdj/website/maintenance.md

 # Forum Upgrade

-**WARNING: We are currently on the 3.0.x release.
-Do not upgrade to 3.1.x with these instructions.
+**WARNING: We are currently on the 3.1.x release.
+Do not upgrade to 3.2.x or above with these instructions.
 That process is much more involved.**

 * Backup the site (see "Backups" above).
 * Download the latest "autoupdate" package from [phpBB](https://www.phpbb.com/downloads/#update).
-Note that we are currently on the 3.0.x cycle.
-Do not download an auto-upgrade package for 3.1.x.
+Note that we are currently on the 3.1.x cycle.
+Do not download an auto-upgrade package for 3.2.x.
 * Unzip the archive into /home/mixxx/public_html/forums/
   * Replace all `doc/` files if asked.
   * Verify `install/` folder is now present.